portive/slate-plugin/docs/introduction.md

-# Slate Portive
+# slate.for.cloud

-`slate-portive` adds beautiful images and attachments to Slate.
+`slate-for-cloud` adds beautiful images and attachments to Slate.

 Upload files using paste, drag &amp; drop or `<input type="file">` controls.